 If using the unit for "prime power," replace the bearing every 10,000 hours or two years.
 If using the set for "standby," replace the bearing every five years.
-Reference "Major Service Manual" for bearing replacement.

 Check generator voltage.
 It may be necessary to make a slight readjustment of the voltage rheostat to obtain the preferred voltage at average load.